saidk/task_multithreaded/README.md

 ```

 ## Command Line
-After all configurations run this command:
+After all configurations run this command and application will run on http://localhost:8080/:

 ```bash
 mvn install tomcat7:deploy